 When it comes to your hair, you probably think of it as a cohesive unit.

 What you may not realize, however, is that you actually have hundreds of thousands of individual hair follicles growing from your scalp.
-The average person has between 90,000 and 150,000 individual hairs, each growing for an average of 1,000 days followed by a resting period before being shed.
+The average person has around 100,000 individual hairs, each growing for an average of 1,000 days followed by a resting period before being shed.

 There are three stages in the cycle of hair growth:

 The anagen stage is the phase in which your hair grows, generally at a rate of a half inch a month, and it lasts for about three years.

 At the end of the anagen phase, your hair moves into an intermediate or transitional phase that lasts about 10 days.
 From there, it enters the telogen or resting phase in which the hair is shed, and the follicle goes dormant for three to five months before restarting the cycle.